mhauru/tntools/README.md

-# TN-tools
+# tn-tools

-TN-tools is an assortment of miscellaneous tools and utilities that are useful when developing tensor network algorithms in Python3.
+tn-tools is an assortment of miscellaneous tools and utilities that are useful when developing tensor network algorithms in Python3.
 It is relies on the `tensors` (https://github.com/mhauru/tensors) and `ncon` (https://github.com/mhauru/ncon) packages.